epfl-dias/hbp-sp8-mip-federation/README.md

 ## Overview

-The MIP Federation allows to connect multiple MIP Local instances securely over the web, so that privacy-preserving analysis and queries on all the Federation nodes' data can be performed in a distributed manner from the Federation manager, using the Exareme software.
+The MIP Federation allows to connect multiple MIP Local instances securely over the web, so that privacy-preserving analysis and queries from the Federation manager.
+The queries will be performed in a distributed manner over the data stored at the Federation nodes using the Exareme software.

-Complete documentation of the Federation can be found in <a href="">MIP Federation specifications</a>.
+Complete documentation of the Federation can be found in [MIP Federation specifications](https://github.com/HBPMedical/mip-federation/blob/master/Documentation/MIP_Federation_specifications.md).

 The steps to deploy the Federation are the following: